Sorry, Utah: Oakland A’s select Sacramento as temporary home | Gephardt Daily

 SALT LAKE CITY, Utah, April 4, 2024 (Gephardt Daily) — Sorry, Utah baseball fans: The Oakland Athletics have selected Sacramento as their temporary home ahead of their move to Las Vegas.

-Sutter Health Park in west Sacramento — home of the Triple-A Sacramento River Cats — will host the A’s for the 2025-27 seasons ahead of their move to Las Vegas in 2028, the team announced Thursday.
+Sutter Health Park in west Sacramento — home of the Sacramento River Cats — will host the A’s for the 2025-27 seasons ahead of their move to Las Vegas in 2028, the team announced Thursday.

-Team officials had been considering the current and future homes of the Salt Lake Bees as a possible places to play while their new stadium is built in Las Vegas.
+Team officials had been considering the current and future homes of the Salt Lake Bees as possible places to play while their new stadium is built in Las Vegas.
+The River Cats are a Triple-A affiliate of the San Francisco Giants.

 A’s owner John Fisher and president Dave Kaval visited several sites — including Salt Lake City — in January to figure out where the team will play when their lease at Oakland Coliseum ends following this season.